poburka/scorekeeper/vignettes/scorekeeper-vignette.md

 ## Scoresheet

-When preparing to make a scoresheet - I recommend splitting your thought process into three chunks (1) cleaning raw variables, (2) creating composite scores, and (3) selecting your final, cleaned variables to save.
+When preparing to make a scoresheet - I split my thought process into three chunks (1) cleaning raw variables, (2) creating composite scores, and (3) selecting your final, cleaned variables to save.
 We’ll start with the first chunk below:

-In the first chunk, I have identified 4 things that I would like to do to clean raw variables prior to analysis:
+I have identified 4 things that I would like to do to clean raw variables prior to analysis:

 **1**.
 Select only `id`, `ccq360`, `ccq370`, `ccq371`, `ccq372`,
 `ccq373`, `ccq374`, and `ccq375` as the variables that I am interested